Annotation Curricula to Implicitly Train Non-Expert Annotators: Human Evaluation

 \cref{fig:perceived-difficulty} shows the distribution of answers (from very easy to very difficult) to PQ1 across all four groups.
-Interestingly, whereas participants of the \Approach$\!_\mathrm{mlm}$ group did require less time during their annotation compared to \Approach$\!_\mathrm{GP}$, more people rated the study as of medium difficulty than participants of \Approach$\!_\mathrm{GP}$.
-This may be an indicator that \Approach$\!_\mathrm{GP}$ may -- although not measurable in terms of annotation time -- alleviate the perceived difficulty for participants, hence, still reducing the cognitive burden.
-We will investigate this in further studies that also include an item specific difficulty annotation, that is, by explicitly asking annotators for the perceived difficulty.\footnote{We excluded this additional annotation in the study as one pass already required $\sim 45-60$ minutes.} Overall, only four participants did state to not have noticed any differences in terms of difficulty between different instances; showing that the selected distractors resulted in instances of noticeably different annotation difficulty (PQ2).
-33 participants did not wish for a different ordering of instances (but were still allowed to provide suggestions).
-From the remaining possibilities, four would have preferred an "easy-first", one a "difficult-first", and two an entirely different ordering strategy (PQ3).
-From the 14 free-text answers and feedback via other channels, we identify three general suggestions that may be interesting for future research: \begin{itemize} \item[\textbf{S1:}] Grouping by word rarity. \item[\textbf{S2:}] Grouping instances by token overlap. \item[\textbf{S3:}] Grouping instances by topic (tweet or alternatively, misconception) similarity. \end{itemize} We further noticed that participants did not agree upon the ordering strategy.
-For instance, participants that suggested S3, disagreed if instances should be grouped by topic similarity to reduce the number of context switches or as diverse as possible to provide some variety during annotation.
-This disagreement upon the ordering strategy shows the importance of interactively trained \estimators that are capable of providing personalized annotation curricula.
+Interestingly, whereas participants of the AC$_\mathrm{mlm}$ group did require less time during their annotation compared to AC$_\mathrm{GP}$, more people rated the study as of medium difficulty than participants of AC$_\mathrm{GP}$.
+This may be an indicator that AC$_\mathrm{GP}$ may --- although not measurable in terms of annotation time --- alleviate the perceived difficulty for participants, hence, still reducing the cognitive burden.
+We will investigate this in further studies that also include an item specific difficulty annotation, that is, by explicitly asking annotators for the perceived difficulty.\footnote{We excluded this additional annotation in the study as one pass already required $\sim 45-60$ minutes.} Overall, only four out of 40 participants (two for AC$_\mathrm{GP}$ and one for AC$_\mathrm{mlm}$ and AC$_\mathrm{gold}$ each) did state to not have noticed any differences in terms of difficulty between different instances; showing that the selected distractors resulted in instances of noticeably different annotation difficulty (PQ2).
+For PQ3, we find that 33 participants did not wish for a different ordering of instances (but were still allowed to provide suggestions), four would have preferred an "easy-first", one a "difficult-first", and two an entirely different ordering strategy.
+From the 14 free-text answers and feedback via other channels, we identify three general suggestions that may be interesting for future research: \begin{itemize} \item[\textbf{S1:}] Grouping by word rarity. \item[\textbf{S2:}] Grouping instances by token overlap. \item[\textbf{S3:}] Grouping instances by topic (tweet or alternatively, misconception) similarity. \end{itemize} Further analyzing the free-text answers together with the pre-defined answers ("no", "easy-first", "difficult-first", and "other") shows that the participants disagree upon the preferred ordering strategy.
+For instance, the participants that suggested S3, disagreed if instances should be grouped by topic similarity to reduce the number of context switches or be as diverse as possible to provide some variety during annotation.
+Another five participants (two from Random and one from the other groups each) even explicitly supported a random ordering in the free-text answer.
+The disagreement upon the ordering strategy shows the importance of interactively trained estimators that are capable of providing personalized annotation curricula.